 However, Horizon Virtual’s Telehealth services are unique.
-Our hospitalists actually assume care of our patients.
+Our hospitalists actually assume the care of our patients.
 This allows the patient to be admitted to the hospital and allows the hospitalist to order labs and images.
-The physician can review the results, diagnose and create a treatment plan.
+The physician can review the results, diagnose, and create a treatment plan.

 Healthcare, as a profession, requires personal service, so it’s vital that physicians establish their presence wherever they are needed.
 This is why telemedicine is crucial for rural hospitals.
 Doctors, who often choose higher-volume hospitals, can help patients in smaller, rural hospitals no matter where they are.

 Patients have been expressing their approval as well, reporting that they feel the physician on a telehealth cart provides their undivided attention making the visit feel very personable.